Women in Accounting - Are We On The Right Track?

 3. Female leaders rank higher not just on people-orientation, but also on vision-setting

-Women are indeed more “people-oriented”—and they are better in developing and maintain good relationships with other people, communities, and clients.
-CPAs with more than three women in the boards scored higher on employee survey questions about “direction” and “innovation.”
+Women are indeed more “people-oriented”—and they are better in developing and maintain good relationships.
+Relationship with other people, communities, and clients.
+CPAs with more than three women in the boards can score higher on employee survey questions about “direction” and “innovation.

 4. Women's are brilliant negotiators